Flashing Guide#

 zstd -d robotics-edge-image-full-jazzy-imx95evk.rootfs.wic.zst

-Step 2: Identify SD Card Device#
+Step 2: Identify the SD card device#

 lsblk